po3rin/llmmj/sources/rule_en.md

 #### What is Dora?
 *   "Dora" is a special tile that **increases the winning points by 1 for each dora tile held** when you win.
 *   However, dora itself is not a yaku, so you cannot win just by holding dora tiles.
+*   **Important**: You cannot win with dora alone.
+You must have at least one other yaku (such as riichi, tanyao, yakuhai, etc.) to win.
+Dora only increases han count when you have other valid yaku.
 *   There are also types like "uradora" (underneath dora) and "kandora" (kan dora).

 #### How Dora is Determined